Southern Railway (U.S.): Creation and independent status

 The pioneering South Carolina Canal and Rail Road Company, Southern's earliest predecessor line and one of the first railroads in the United States, was chartered on December 19, 1827, and ran the nation's first regularly scheduled steam-powered passenger train – the wood-burning Best Friend of Charleston – over a six-mile section out of Charleston, South Carolina, on December 25, 1830.
 By October 1833, its 136-mile line to Hamburg, South Carolina, was the longest in the world.
 The company leased enslaved African Americans from plantation owners when free white people refused to work in the swamps.
 The company eventually purchased 89 people to work as slaves.

 As railroad fever struck other Southern states, networks gradually spread across the South and even across the Appalachian Mountains.
-By 1857 the Memphis and Charleston Railroad was completed to link both Charleston, South Carolina, and Memphis, Tennessee.
+By 1857, the Memphis and Charleston Railroad was completed to link both Charleston, South Carolina, and Memphis, Tennessee.
 The Western North Carolina Railroad was halted because voters were angry about that law allowed purchasers of private bonds to have the train tracks veer to their towns.
 The provision of the laws that allowed this was not repealed until Reconstruction.

 Rail expansion in the South was also halted with the start of the Civil War.
 The Battle of Shiloh, the Siege of Corinth and the Second Battle of Corinth in 1862 were motivated by the importance of the Memphis and Charleston line, the only east–west rail link across the Confederacy.
 The Chickamauga Campaign for Chattanooga, Tennessee, was also motivated by the importance of its rail connections to the Memphis and Charleston and other lines.
-Also in 1862 the Richmond and York River Railroad, which operated from the Pamunkey River at West Point, Virginia, to Richmond, Virginia, was a major focus of George McClellan's Peninsular Campaign, which culminated in the Seven Days Battles and devastated the tiny rail link.
+Also, in 1862, the Richmond and York River Railroad, which operated from the Pamunkey River at West Point, Virginia, to Richmond, Virginia, was a major focus of George McClellan's Peninsular Campaign, which culminated in the Seven Days Battles and devastated the tiny rail link.
 Late in the war, the Richmond and Danville Railroad was the Confederacy's last link to Richmond, and transported Jefferson Davis and his cabinet to Danville, Virginia, just before the fall of Richmond in April 1865.

 Known as the "First Railroad War", the Civil War left the South's railroads and economy devastated.
 Most of the railroads, however, were repaired, reorganized and operated again.
 Convict lease was a near continuation of slavery as charges were often only applied to people of African descent.
-Five-hundred African Americans were assigned to provide back breaking labor on the Western North Carolina Railroad.
+Five-hundred African Americans were assigned to provide backbreaking labor on the Western North Carolina Railroad.
 Men were shipped to and from the worksite in iron shackles and around twenty were drowned in the Tuckasegee River weighted down by their shackles.
 In the area along the Ohio River and Mississippi River, construction of new railroads continued throughout Reconstruction.
 The Richmond and Danville System expanded throughout the South during this period, but was overextended, and came upon financial troubles in 1893, when control was lost to financier J. P. Morgan, who reorganized it into the Southern Railway System.